gergo-dryrun/curator-lambda-aws-es/README.md

 Deploys a lambda function to run curator on a scheduled basis.

-###### Curator config
+### Curator config

-Create a configuration file for your ElasticSearch domains and uploaded it to s3.
+Create a yaml configuration file for your ElasticSearch domains and upload it to s3.

-Sample curator.yaml

 ```yaml
 ---